rsanda/mac_configs/ssh_login_shortcut.md

 end tell
 ```

-It is possible to create a Quick Actions for the TouchBar using Automator.
+**It is possible to create "Quick Actions" for the TouchBar using Automator.**